ty4tw/AsyncMQTT-SN/README.md

 Async MQTT-SN  over UDP and XBee
 ======
 *  Async MQTT-SN Gateway running on linux
-*  Async MQTT-SN Client  running on linux and Arduino Uno, Arduino Ehernet
+*  Async MQTT-SN Client  running on linux and Arduino Uno, Arduino Ethernet.
-*  Program size of Async client for Arduino is 15KB.  previous Sync one is 24KB.
 *  Design concept of Async client is defferent from Sync one.
 No more MQTT-SN Message classes.
+*  Program size of Async client for Arduino is 15KB.  previous Sync one is 24KB.
+*  Gateway is changed to support Async PUBACK and SUBACK, returns DISCONNECT.

 Supported functions
 -------------------

-*  QOS Level 0, 1, 2
+*  QoS Level 0, 1, 2
 *  SEARCHGW, GWINFO
 *  CONNECT, WILLTOPICREQ, WILLTOPIC, WILLMSGREQ, WILLMSG
 *  PINGREQ, PINGRESP